surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ### Wavetable

-A wavetable in SURGE consists of up to 1024 single-cycle waveforms.
+A wavetable in **Surge** consists of up to 1024 single-cycle waveforms.
 Using the Shape parameter it is possible to sweep across the waveforms in the wavetable.

-<span class="image"></span>

 The individual waves are equidistant in the table.
 When the shape setting is between two individual waves they will be mixed to ensure smooth travel.
-You can't edit the wavetable contents directly within SURGE but it is possible to generate custom wavetables with external software.
+You can't edit the wavetable contents directly within **Surge** but it is possible to generate custom wavetables with external software.

 By modulating the shape parameter it is possible to create motion,